 Born and raised in Sault Ste.
-Marie, Terry attended St. Patrick’s Elementary School, Sir James Dunn CVS, and studied Political Science at Lake Superior State University.
-He has spent his career working in both the private and public sectors in business, and community and economic development.
-Most recently, Terry acted as the Employment and Training Consultant for the Ministry of Training, Colleges and Universities.
+Marie, Terry attended St. Patrick’s elementary school, Sir James Dunn CVS, and studies Political Science at Lake State University.
+He spent his career working in both the private and public sectors in business, community and economic development.
+Prior to his election, Terry acted as the Employment and training Consultant for the Ministry of Training, Colleges and Universities.
 It’s Terry’s commitment to economic health and of his riding which make him a strong representative for Sault Ste.
 Marie.
 His business background allows him to spot opportunities for economic success and he takes a pro-jobs and pro-growth approach when making decisions.

-© 2017 Terry Sheehan.
+© 2019 Terry Sheehan.
 All rights reserved.